Outstanding Scholarship Award

 Award Administration

-The 2024 award will be administered by the College of Fine and Performing Arts.
+The 2026 award will be administered by the College of Fine and Performing Arts.
+Please contact the CFPA Dean's Office for any questions about the award.

 Nomination Process